 In Memory Of SAFE Speaker Patricia Overberg

-When male victims, whether on their own or with their children, sought help, she didn't turn them away.
-Overberg was director of the Valley Oasis Shelter in Lancaster, Calif. from 1989 through 1998.
-During that time, Valley Oasis was the only shelter in the U.S. that men needing help could turn to.
-Even today Valley Oasis remains one of the very few shelters in the U.S. that offers the same level of services to male victims as to female victims.
+She did not turn away male victims, whether they were on their own or with their children.
+Overberg was the director of the Valley Oasis Shelter in Lancaster, CA - from 1989 through 1998.
+During that time, Valley Oasis was the only shelter in the U.S. that male victims could turn to.
+Even today, Valley Oasis remains one of the very few shelters in the U.S. that offers the same level of services to male victims as to female victims.

 Overberg’s legacy lives on for all victims of domestic violence and in efforts to provide equal access to services for people everywhere.
 To learn more about Pat please visit her memorial website at: http://patriciaoverberg.remembered-forever.org/

 We are setting up an Ira Streitfeld Memorial Fund in his memory.
 The money collected, minus any processing fees, will be donated to Ira's designated charity, the Q Center of Portland, Oregon.
 We will notify Ira's family of any donations received in his honor.
 Any donations received that have any mention of the memorial fund will be donated to the Q Center of Portland.